Joining him will be kicker Kane Snider, who earned an honorable mention on the All-State team this season.

 Accuracy was always one of Snider's biggest strengths, according to Saunders.
 Not only was he able to hit field goals and extra points, he also had a knack for kickoffs.

 "He was very accurate in terms of getting the ball down to the end zone in the kickoffs," Saunders said.
-"He's

 Having the right coaching staff and team around him was Snider's ultimate decider.
 He was also considering Seton Hill, but after visiting, Snider felt he could make Kutztown home.